 In addition, she was a member of the Pink Thread, a group of feminist allies of the Red Thread, an organisation for sex worker rights in the 1980’s, and she worked at Stichting Vrouw & Media (Women & Media Foundation) which carried out research on the position of women journalists at newspapers.
 Since 1997, she is active in Vrouwen tegen Uitzetting (Women against Eviction), a cooperation of female refugees and Dutch women with the aim to enhance the position of women refugees.

 She is also an author and holds positions on various boards, including Women on Web, which advocates for safe medical abortion by means of the abortion pill.
 Since 2003, she has been an independent advisor on ‘sensible investments in social change’ through her company, Sax Consultancy.
 She also operates the Donor Academy where people learn about philanthropy and how to make meaningful decisions about donating money.
 She received various honours, including the Zilveren Anjer (Silver Carnation) of the Prince Bernhard Fund.

 Patti Slegers studied medicine at the University of Amsterdam and worked as a General Practitioner in Amsterdam from 1990 to 2009.
 In 2009, she emigrated to Australia.
 She worked for International SOS in Nigeria, Kazakhstan, Vietnam and Papua New Guinea.
-She settled in Queensland, Australia in 2012 where she continues to practice medicine.
+She settled in Queensland, Australia in 2012 where she continued to practice medicine.
+In 2019 she returned to Amsterdam.
 From 1983 to 1997, she was a Board Member of Mama Cash.